revgizmo/engager/docs/development/ISSUE_392_394_PLANNING_SUMMARY.md

 **CRAN Readiness: ACHIEVABLE** 🚀

 The project is now positioned for successful execution of the most aggressive scope reduction in R package development history, with comprehensive planning, risk mitigation, and success criteria that ensure CRAN submission readiness.

+**Planning Enhancements Applied**: Segmentation fault integration, batch size optimization, and rollback strategy enhancement ensure the planning is as efficient and suitable as possible for its intended purpose.